jjaswanson4/specification-enhancements/sup-template.md

 > List the name(s) of the person driving the SUP to completion.
 >
-> Complete as part of Phase 1: Research & Roadmap Alignment
+> Complete as part of Phase 2: Proposal Creation

 ## Summary

 > Provide a summary (in layman's terms) explaining the changes the SUP is proposing
 >
-> Complete as part of Phase 1: Research & Roadmap Alignment
+> Complete as part of Phase 2: Proposal Creation

 ## Reason for proposal

 > Explain why this SUP is needed and how it improves on what we have in the specification
 >
-> Complete as part of Phase 1: Research & Roadmap Alignment
+> Complete as part of Phase 2: Proposal Creation

 ## Requirements alignment acknowledgement

 > An acknowledgement that the SUP meets minimum requirements and doesn't introduce any requirements that are out of Margo's scope or vision.
 This section must have link(s) to applicable features and a statement about any requirements that were agreed to be out of scope for the SUP.
 >
-> Complete as part of Phase 1: Research & Roadmap Alignment
+> Complete as part of Phase 2: Proposal Creation

 ## Technical proposal